Sasho CirovskiCamp Director / Head Coach

 Head coach Sasho Cirovski announced the hiring of former Terrapin All-American Scott Buete as assistant coach May 27, 2014.
 Buete was a three-year captain for Cirovski and the Terps from 2001-2003 and was an NSCAA First Team All-American in 2003 after snagging third team honors in 2002.
 He led Maryland to two College Cup appearances and an Atlantic Coast Conference tournament title in 2002.
 Following his collegiate career, Buete was a first round draft pick for the Chicago Fire of Major League Soccer and also had stints with the Atlanta Silverbacks, Charleston Battery and Tampa Bay Rowdies of the USL and the Baltimore Blast of the MISL.
 Most recently, Buete has served as the academy director for the Baton Rouge Soccer Club.

-Maryland men's soccer head coach Sasho Cirovski has announced former Terrapin standout Jake Pace has been hired as director of operations, effective immediately.
+Maryland men's soccer head coach Sasho Cirovski has announced former Terrapin standout Jake Pace has been hired as men's soccer assistant coach.
 After seeing action as a reserve defender as a freshman, Pace moved up top to the striker position where he shined in his final three seasons at Maryland.
 He finished his career with 13 goals, including a career-high six as a captain his senior year.
 Pace played an important role in back-to-back Atlantic Coast Conference championships in 2012 and 2013 and helped guide the Terps to the College Cup in each of his last two seasons at Maryland.
 Pace won a pair of state championships with River Hill High School as a two-time Baltimore Sun First Team All-Met selection prior to his arrival to College Park.
 He earned a bachelor's degree in kinesiology from Maryland.
+For the past 4 years, Pace has served as the Director of Soccer Operations for Maryland Men's Soccer.